scotia03/desktop/README.md

-Medicine Search Application
-Welcome to the Medicine Search Application!
-This application is designed to help users find information about different medicines, including their uses, dosage, side effects, and more.
+Search Medicine US (Python)
+Description
+This Python script is designed to help users search for information about medicines available in the United States.
+It utilizes APIs or web scraping techniques to fetch data from reliable sources.

 Features
-Search Functionality: Users can search for medicines by name, category, or condition.
+Search by Name: Look up medicines by their names.
-Detailed Information: Provides comprehensive details about each medicine, including its generic name, brand name, uses, dosage, side effects, precautions, and contraindications.
+Retrieve Information: Gather details such as usage, dosage, side effects, and more.
-Bookmarking: Users can bookmark their frequently searched medicines for quick access.
-User-Friendly Interface: Intuitive and easy-to-use interface for seamless navigation.
-Getting Started
-To use the Medicine Search Application locally, follow these steps:

-Clone the Repository: git clone https://github.com/yourusername/medicine-search.git Install Dependencies: cd medicine-search and run npm install or yarn install depending on your package manager.
-Start the Application: Run npm start or yarn start to launch the application on your local machine.
-Access the Application: Open your web browser and navigate to http://localhost:3000 to use the application.
-Technologies Used
-Frontend: HTML, CSS, JavaScript, React.js
-Backend: Node.js, Express.js
-Database: MongoDB
+Reliable Sources: Retrieve information from verified medical databases or websites.
+User-Friendly: Simple interface for easy interaction.
+Requirements
+Python 3.x

+Installation
+Clone this repository or download the files.
+Install the required dependencies using pip install -r requirements.txt.

+Usage
+Run python tokenisasi.py.
+Follow the prompts or provide the medicine name to search for.
+View the retrieved information about the medicine.

 Contributing
-We welcome contributions from the community to enhance the functionality and features of the Medicine Search Application.
-If you'd like to contribute, please follow these steps:

-Fork the repository.
-Create a new branch (git checkout -b feature/new-feature).
-Make your changes and commit them (git commit -am 'Add new feature').
-Push to the branch (git push origin feature/new-feature).
-Create a new Pull Request.
-Support
-If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.
+Contributions are welcome!
+If you'd like to contribute to this project, please fork the repository and submit a pull request.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [License Name] License - see the LICENSE file for details.

+Disclaimer
+This script is for educational and informational purposes only.
+It should not be considered a substitute for professional medical advice.
+Always consult a healthcare professional or pharmacist for accurate information about medications.